-The staff member responsible for introducing the pigs must request a Health certificate provided by the herd health veterinarian of the source piggery outlining the diseases that have been diagnosed on that piggery, along with vaccination and medication status of the pigs to be introduced.
-This will ensure that any medications (e.g. in feed medication) can be continued and any booster vaccinations can be delivered after introduction to UQ to prevent an outbreak of disease.
+UQBR will obtain information from the source piggery regarding the health status of the piggery, including the diseases that have been diagnosed on that piggery, and the vaccination and medication status of the pigs to be introduced onto campus.
+This will ensure that any medications (e.g. in-feed medication) can be continued and any booster vaccinations can be delivered after introduction to UQ to prevent an outbreak of disease.
+UQBR veterinarians will review the health reports and approve the piggery as a supplier.
+Piggery health reports should be updated on an annual basis or if any change occurs.
+With each arrival of an order of pigs, the piggery health report and any required vaccinations or treatments should be confirmed.

 The pigs to be introduced onto campus should be clinically healthy with no obvious signs of disease.
-If feasible, the pigs should be examined by a veterinarian prior to transport or on arrival at UQ to ensure they are healthy.
+If feasible, or if a piggery health status report has not been provided, the pigs should be examined by a veterinarian prior to transport or on arrival at UQ to ensure any grossly appreciable abnormalities or disease states are identified and appropriately addressed.a